Modifications of Tanabe-Sugano d$^6$ diagram induced by radical ligand field: ab initio inspection of a Fe(II)-verdazyl molecular complex: Results and Discussion

 First, CASSCF calculations were conducted on \textbf{1}.
 Inspections based on a CAS[8,7] highlight the presence of a MO mostly localized on a 3d iron atomic orbital with occupation number 1.99.
 Thus, the active space was reduced down to [6,6].
 The CAS[6,6]SCF MOs were localized either on the metal center or on each individual dipyvd ligand (see Figure~\ref{fig:MOs_cas6_6}).

-Then, the electronic structure of the environment was inspected following the procedure recently developed on a [Co(dipyvd)$_2$]$^{2+}$ compound (cobalt(II)).~\cite{fleming2020valence,roseiro2022combining} Based on a fictitious [Zn(dipyvd)$_2$]$^{2+}$ (closed-shell divalent metal ion) analogue of the cobalt(II) compound, it was shown that the triplet-singlet energy difference is of the order of 2 cm$^{-1}$.~\cite{roseiro2022combining} Considering the geometry changes moving to compound \textbf{1}, a similar inspection was conducted by substituting iron(II) by zinc(II).
+Then, the electronic structure of the environment was inspected following the procedure recently developed on a [Co(dipyvd)$_2$]$^{2+}$ compound (cobalt(II)).~\cite{fleming2020valence,roseiro2022combining} Based on a fictitious [Zn(dipyvd)$_2$]$^{2+}$ (closed-shell divalent metal ion) analogue of the cobalt(II) compound, it was shown that the triplet-singlet energy difference is of the order of $+2$ cm$^{-1}$.~\cite{roseiro2022combining} Considering the geometry changes moving to compound \textbf{1}, a similar inspection was conducted by substituting iron(II) by zinc(II).
 A 1.9 cm$^{-1}$ triplet-singlet energy difference was computed at the CAS[2,2] + DDCI level.
-The absence of any quantitative exchange coupling between the radical ligands suggests that any projection of the total spin states of \textbf{1} may simultaneously involve the local $S_L = 0$ and $S_L=1$ states.
-Evidently, the nature of the metal center is likely to modify the exchange coupling constant value, a particular issue we wanted to inspect.
+This negligible exchange coupling value between the radical ligands suggests that any projection of the total spin states of \textbf{1} may simultaneously involve the local $S_L = 0$ and $S_L=1$ states.
+Besides, this value can be seen as a reference to quantify the role of the electronic structure of the bridging metal ion.
+Indeed, the nature, and more importantly the spin state, of the metal center are likely to modify the exchange coupling constant value, a particular issue we wanted to inspect.
+As reported in the literature, the intramolecular radical-radical exchange couplings were measured in a series of M(II)-(bipyvdz)$_2$ complexes (M = Mn, Ni, Cu, Zn) and range from weakly antiferromagnetic ($-10$ cm$^{-1}$) to weakly ferromagnetic ($+2$ cm$^{-1}$).~\cite{barclay2003verdazyl}

 Due to the system size and the number of open-shells, a CAS[6,6] + DDCI level of calculation is out of reach.
 Thus, all our conclusions are based on CAS[6,6] + DDC2 excitation energies and corresponding wavefunctions analysis, as summarized in Table~\ref{table:DDCI2_results}.